 Can I still run if I have runner’s knee?

-It’s safer to consult a physiotherapists opinion to accurately diagnose the problem.
-The sooner you decrease the irritation on the knee, the faster the healing will begin.
-At the first sign of pain cut back on your mileage and rather focus on interval training.
-Avoid any speed or paste training that requires fast acceleration and deceleration.
-No Hill or decline runs, it would be safer to run on the treadmill until the knee pain has dissipated.
-You must include a stretching program at the end of your run which includes quadriceps, hamstrings and calf muscles.
-Foam roll for an even better results.
+It’s safer to consult a physiotherapist to accurately diagnose the problem.
+The sooner you decrease the irritation on the knee, the faster the healing starts.
+At the first sign of pain, cut back on your mileage and rather focus on interval training.
+Avoid any speed or pace training requiring fast acceleration and deceleration.
+No hill or decline runs, it would be safer to run on the treadmill until the knee pain has resolved.

 Other forms of treatment

-• Platelet-Rich Plasma (PRP) Therapy: Still considered experimental for runner’s knee.
+- Platelet-Rich Plasma (PRP) Therapy is still considered experimental for runner’s knee.

-• Hydrotherapy (Water Therapy): Exercising in warm water reduces joint stress while strengthening muscles.
-Helps maintain mobility and endurance without impact.
+- Hydrotherapy (Water Therapy) reduces joint stress while strengthening muscles, and also helps to maintain mobility and endurance.

 Is surgery an option?

-Surgical management is rarely indicated for runner’s knee but may be necessary in severe cases.
+Surgical management is rarely indicated for runner’s knee, but may be necessary in very specific cases.
+These cases are usually where there are structural knee problems, like bony malalignment or severe cartilage damage.

 Also known as